 Now you know why most hunters wear orange or green as these colors are not visible to dogs!

-How Well Can Dogs See in the Dark?
+How Well Can Dogs See In The Dark?

 Conclusion